virtualidentityag/spring-boot-boilerplate/README.md

     * "myCompanyName"  -> to abbreviation of company, e. g. "vi"
     * "myProjectName"  -> to name of project, e. g. "search"

    This will result in a fully initialized project with adapted root packages (e. g. com.vi.search)
+3. In [package.json](package.json), adapt `repository.url` to your repository url.
+4. (Optional) Adapt the CI/CD workflow under[.github/workflows/onPush.yml](.github/workflows/onPush.yml) to your needs (e. g. turn on docker push to registry).

 ## Quick Start